playcanvas/blog/_posts/2013-08-21-making-an-html5-game-pong.markdown

 layout: post
 link: https://blog.playcanvas.com/making-an-html5-game-pong/
 slug: making-an-html5-game-pong
-title: 'Making an HTML5 game : Pong'
+title: "Making an HTML5 game : Pong"
 wordpress_id: 887
 categories:
   - Announcement
   - Tutorial
 ---

 A video tutorial on how to make a Pong clone using PlayCanvas.